 Dr Susan F Johnson, located in Syfred Douglas St, Cape Town, South Africa offers patients Labiaplasty procedures among its total of 20 available procedures, across 1 different specialties.
 Currently, there's no pricing information for Labiaplasty procedures at Dr Susan F Johnson, as all prices are available on request only, whilst the national average price is approximately $2,718.
 All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are accredited by HPCSA - Health Professions Council of South Africa

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Cosmetic surgery offers you a wide range of choices for different types of procedures that can be performed on parts of a person’s body that require some aesthetic enhancements.
 Today even a woman’s genital area may also go through a cosmetic enhancement procedure.

-Labiaplasty is also referred to as the Designer vagina, Labia minora reduction or Labial reduction is a plastic surgery procedure that trims the length of a woman’s labia minora.
+Also referred to as the Designer vagina, Labia minora reduction, Labial reduction, and Vulval Surgery, Labiaplasty is a plastic surgery procedure that trims the length of a woman’s labia minora.
 It is the most common vaginal rejuvenation procedure performed on women.